Feirbrand/forgeos-public/open-source/obmi-harmony-memory/README.md

 ## Attribution

+## Attribution

-Conceptual development benefited from collaborative discussions with ByteRover community contributions.
-See `CHANGELOG.md` for detailed acknowledgments.
+Conceptual development benefited from collaborative discussions with ByteRover community contributions and exploration of integration possibilities with Cipher's MCP memory layer architecture.
+See `CHANGELOG.md` for detailed acknowledgments and theoretical enhancement discussions.

 ## Project Structure